albelka/pdx-solar-system/readme.md

   * _Example in: User opens website in FireFox_
   * _Example out: Website looks good_
   * _Navbar made up of planets_
-  * _navbar planets bring up info and large picture when clicked_
+  * _Navbar planets bring up info and large picture when clicked_
   * _click something to bring up full map with all planets and_
 * _Maps API_
   * _a marker for each planet_